How to Select the Perfect Gemstone for a Custom Ring

 1. Start with Meaning and Style

-When you design your custom engagement ring, our artisans guide you through these choices, balancing beauty with everyday wearability.
-Explore how we approach this process on our Engagement Rings in Summerlin page.
+When you design your custom engagement ring in Las Vegas, we walk you through all of it — no pressure, no upsell.
+See how we approach the process on our Engagement Rings in Summerlin page.

 2. Consider Gemstone Durability